How to Expose a Datasource as a Service¶

 Step 1: Set up the workspace¶

-- Visual Studio Code (VS Code): with the Micro Integrator extension installed.
+You need Visual Studio Code (VS Code) with the Micro Integrator for VS Code extension installed.

 Info

-Follow the Install Micro Integrator for VS Code documentation for a complete installation guide.
+See the Install Micro Integrator for VS Code documentation to learn how to install Micro Integrator for VS Code.

 -

-- Install the MySQL server.
+Install the MySQL server.

 -

-Create a databaseĀ named
+Create a database named

-.CREATE DATABASE Employees;
+.CREATE DATABASE Company;

 -